luckymarmot/API-Flow/src/README.md

 - **type -** the type of the Parameter (e.g. string, integer, number, boolean, etc.).
 The type `array` defines a special behavior for the Parameter, which is explained in details further below.
 - **format -** the format of the Parameter (e.g. 'datetime', etc.).
-This is field has not yet been normalized, and is therefore unstable.
+This is field has not yet been normalized and is therefore unstable.
 Use with caution.
 - **default -** the default value of the Parameter.
 - **superType -** the superType of the Parameter.
 Setting this value to something else than `null` signifies that this Parameter has a non-standard behavior.
 For instance, if the superType is set